Zeanon/danger-klipper/docs/G-Codes.md

 file and restart the host software.
 This command is used in conjunction with other calibration commands to store the results of calibration tests.
-If RESTART is set to 0, no restart will be performed.
+If RESTART is set to 0, no restart will be performed !!USE WITH CAUTION!!.

 ### [delayed_gcode]